-What is Hemp and Why Is July National Hemp Month?
+What Is Hemp & Why Is July National Hemp Month?

-The United States federal government passed the 2018 Farm bill just two short years ago, and ever since then, people have been asking, “What is hemp, really?”
+Since the United States federal government passed the 2018 Farm Bill legalizing hemp, people have been asking, “What is hemp, really?”

 And while the short answer to that is a plant with a wide range of beneficial uses, the full history of hemp is much more eventful.
 That’s part of the reason why cbdMD founded July as National Hemp Month.